Jenni Putney & Gordon Clapp in Trick or Treat. Copyright 2016 Rob Strong

 History of Fostering and Producing New Work at Northern Stage

 New Works Now was launched in 2014 in the middle of Carol Dunne and Managing Director Eric Bunge’s first season with Northern Stage.
 The first festival attracted small audiences, but our talk backs and superb audience response proved that our unique audiences were willing to try out new work in a collaborative environment.
-Under Dunne’s leadership, and now with the help of Literary Manager Alek Deva, New Works Now attracts submissions from all over the country and brings plays to packed houses.
+New Works Now attracts submissions from all over the country and brings plays to packed houses.
 All readings are free and open to the public.

 Perhaps the most profound effect of New Works Now has been the success of Northern Stage’s three full world premiere productions since the festival’s founding.
 Orwell in America by Joe Sutton played on Northern Stage’s main stage in March of 2015 followed by an Off–Broadway run in October of 2016 at 59E59 Theaters in New York City, where it garnered acclaim in the New York Times from theater critic Ken Jaworoski: “As the title character, (Jamie) Horton delivers perhaps the finest performance I’ve seen Off Broadway this year.”
 Mad Love by Marisa Smith enjoyed its world premiere on Northern Stage’s main stage in January 2016, followed by a run at New Jersey Repertory Company in the fall of 2016.
 Jack Neary’s Trick or Treat, from 2015’s New Works Now festival premiered at Northern Stage in March 2017.
 Bob Stevens’s Only Yesterday, from last year’s festival comes to the Northern Stage main stage in January 2018.

 Northern Stage does not know what the future holds in the creation of new work.
 However, with your support, we can seek out and nurture artist whose voices should be heard.
 We cannot wait to see what we bring you next!